The Journey to Cloud-based Security Services

 Why did you choose Cato?

 The flexibility we got with Cato Cloud, and particularly with the SSL inspection, meant we didn’t need to upgrade any hardware on-premise to inspect all necessary traffic to keep customers safe.
 Looking at Cato’s overall platform, I think there’s a more complete vision than other vendors who are primarily web gateways.
-The tipping point was Cato’s easy deployment and ability to rollout rapidly to customers.
+The tipping point was Cato’s easy deployment and the ability to roll out rapidly to customers.

 The Benefits of Cato’s Firewall as a Service